dock1337/hwid-spoofer/README.md

-Hello, I'm dock I've been learning developing for a couple of years from on now and today I want to do some services so I can make a bit of money If I do services for you. so what I want to do Is making your own Hardware Spoofer Also known as HWID Spoofer.
+Hello, I'm dock!
+I've been learning developing for a couple of years from on now and today I want to do some services so I can make a bit of money If I do services for you. so what I want to do Is making your own Hardware Spoofer Also known as HWID Spoofer.

 Here's a list of games I can make your custom HWID Spoofer support: